'TV not the deciding factor over break'

 Premiership clubs, who are scheduled to play Scottish Cup games on the weekend of 20-22 January, met on Tuesday night.

-The majority are in favour of shifting the league's mid-season pause to a Boxing Day start and Fir Park chief executive Burrows told Good Morning Scotland a decision could be announced on Wednesday.
+The majority are in favour of shifting the league's mid-season pause to a Boxing Day start and Burrows told Good Morning Scotland a decision could be announced on Wednesday.

 Livingston manager David Martindale says the league should "explore a way of postponing these fixtures and try and play them at a later date when fans are allowed back".